Level Double-A conformance icon, W3C-WAI Web Content Accessibility Guidelines 1.0

 an article by Gerald Schroeder

-That means the text of the Bible itself (3300 years ago), the translation of the Torah into Aramaic by Onkelos (100 CE), the Talmud (redacted about the year 400 CE), and the three major Torah commentators.
+That commentary includes the text of the Bible itself (3300 years ago), the translation of the Torah into Aramaic by Onkelos (100 CE), the Talmud (redacted about the year 400 CE), and the three major Torah commentators.
 There are many, many commentators, but at the top of the mountain there are three, accepted by all: Rashi (11th century France), who brings the straight understanding of the text, Maimonides (12th century Egypt), who handles the philosophical concepts, and then Nahmanides (13th century Spain), the most important of the Kabbalists.

 Universe with a Beginning

 In 1959, a survey was taken of leading American scientists.
-Among the many questions asked was, "What is your concept of the age of the universe?"
+Among the many questions asked was, "What is your estimate of the age of the universe?"
 Now, in 1959, astronomy was popular, but cosmology - the deep physics of understanding the universe - was just developing.
 The response to that survey was recently republished in Scientific American - the most widely read science journal in the world.
 Two-thirds of the scientists gave the same answer.
 The answer that two-thirds - an overwhelming majority - of the scientists gave was, "Beginning?
 There was no beginning.
 Aristotle and Plato taught us 2400 years ago that the universe is eternal.
 Oh, we know the Bible says 'In the beginning.'
-That's a nice story, it helps kids go to bed at night.
+That's a nice story; it helps kids go to bed at night.
 But we sophisticates know better.
 There was no beginning."

 It All Starts From Rosh Hashana

-The question we're left with is, how long ago did the "beginning" occur?
-Was it, as the Bible might imply, fewer than 6000 years or was it the 15 billions of years?
-The first thing we have to understand is the Biblical calendar.
 The Jewish year is calculated by adding up the generations since Adam.
 Additionally, there are six days from the creation of the universe to the creation of the first human, that is the first being with the soul of a human (not the first hominid, a being with human shape and intelligence, but lacking the soul of humanity, the neshama).
+We have a 6000 year clock that begins with Adam.
+The six days are separate from this clock.
+The Bible has two clocks.
+This is no modern rationalization.
+The Talmud already discussed this 1600 years ago.

 The reason the six pre-Adam days were taken out of the calendar is because time is described differently in those Six Days of Genesis.
 "There was evening and morning" with no relationship to human time.
-Once we come from Adam, the flow of time is totally in human terms.
+Once we come to the progeny of Adam, the flow of time is totally in human terms.
 Adam and Eve live 130 years before having Seth.
 Seth lives 105 years before having Enosh, etc. (Genesis chapter 5).
 From Adam forward, the flow of time is totally human in concept.
 But prior to that time, it's an abstract concept: "Evening and morning."
 It's as if you're looking down on events from a viewpoint that is not intimately related to them, a cosmic view of time.

 Looking Deeper into the Text